 Hashing

-When we cannot use hashing - when order is important => Find key which is just smaller than the given key.
+₪ Can't use hashing if order is important like "find key just smaller than given key"

 COMPRESSION MAP => H(key) = key % M (M is prime number close to table size)